zyborg/VMBot/src/Zyborg.VMBot/README.md

-# VMBot
+# README - VMBot Usage

 AWS Lambda function to perform various automated tasks in response to EC2 lifecycle events.

+VMBot works by parsing well-known _Trigger Tags_ to perform specific Actions.
+This section describes the Trigger Tags and how they are parsed, and the Actions they drive.

 ## Substitution Evaluation

 Many of the values that are used trigger or control operations that drive VMBot operations can embed _substitution expressions_ that can be resolved in the context of the triggering operation.
-The subtitution expression takes the following form:
+The substitution expression takes the following form:

 ```code
 '%' <substitution-key> [ ':' <substitution-arg> ] '%'